hyperknot/lfi-api-spec/README.md

   - `manufacturer_id` (like "flymaster"): string matching regex `[a-z0-9_]+`
   - **Tracker IDs**: `tid` in `/raw-data` and keys in `tracker_id_map`.
 Any non-empty ASCII string, case-sensitive. **Publishers** SHOULD keep tracker IDs stable over time.
     - `tid` stands for "tracker ID."
   - `group_id`: any non-empty ASCII string, case-sensitive.
-This is the stable identifier for a logical group/competition across renames.
+This is the stable identifier for the group across renames.
   - `group_name`: human-friendly display name for the group; MAY change at any time.
 Not used for identity or matching.
   - **Reserved `group_id`**: `__FREEFLYERS__`
     - Use this to group free-flying trackers that are not in a competition task.